 - Parking in a handicapped space w/out sticker: $20

 - Parking in a No Parking Zone: $20

 - On the fourth parking violation within one academic year, an autoboot will be applied and a notification sticker applied to the driver’s window.
-Cost to remove boot is $75 and payment of all unpaid tickets.
-The vehicle will be towed if boot is not removed in 30 days
+The cost to remove boot is $75 and payment of all unpaid tickets.
+The vehicle will be towed if the boot is not removed in 30 days

 - Tampering with boot: $300

 Failure to pay fine after 10 working days from the date the ticket was issued, the Administration office is notified and a hold is put on the vehicle owner’s grades and registration process.

 The registration of a vehicle authorizes parking on the Highland Community College campus for that individual vehicle.
 It DOES NOT guarantee a parking space.
 The lack of space is not considered a valid excuse for violating regulations.
 Highland Community College or its employees will not assume any responsibility for the care and protection of any vehicle or its contents at any time it is operated or parked on the campus.
 Any person who willfully or through negligence causes, damage to Highland Community College property shall be liable for any damage done to said property.